ag-ayush/RideBoardAPI/README.md

 `name` | _Name of the event_
-`creator` | _Username of the person who created the event_ `cars` | _JSON Formatted list of cars in the event_ `start_time` | _Time when the event will start in following python datetime format: '%a, %d %b %Y %H:%M:%S %Z'_ `end_time` | _Time when the event will end in following python datetime format: '%a, %d %b %Y %H:%M:%S %Z'_ `open_seats` | _Number of available seats in all the cars in the event_
+`creator` | _Username of the person who created the event_ `cars` | _JSON Formatted list of cars in the event_ `start_time` | _Time when the event will start in following python datetime format: '%a, %d %b %Y %H:%M:%S'_ `end_time` | _Time when the event will end in following python datetime format: '%a, %d %b %Y %H:%M:%S'_ `open_seats` | _Number of available seats in all the cars in the event_

 ### Cars: